Demo-Smart-Factory-Concordia-University/OpenFactory/Kafka-Cluster/scripts/README.md

 - **`DEVICES_AVAIL_TOMBSTONES`**: A stream ensuring that any Kafka message in the `mtc_devices` topic (or equivalently in the `DEVICES_STREAM`) with an availability value of `delete` produces a ksqlDB tombstone message (i.e., removes its entry from the topology).
 - **`DEVICES_AVAIL`**: A table listing the availability status of OpenFactory devices.

+It further defines a topology for keeping track of the Docker Swarm services running the needed codes for an OpenFactory asset.
+This topology is mainly inteded for internal use of OpenFactory or for tools helping monitoring the Docker Swarm services on the OpenFactory cluster:
+- **`DOCKER_SERVICES_STREAM`**: A derived stream that selects only the `DockerService` entries of devices.
+- **`DOCKER_SERVICES`**: A table listing the Docker Swarm services of OpenFactory devices.

 ### How to List the Current State of a Device

 To list the current sate of all dataItems of a device, query the table `DEVICES`: